Tharunteen/Palindrome/README.md

-To check whether the given String is palindrome or not .
+To check whether the given String is palindrome or not.